Juanmichael00/Juanmichael00/README.md

   ##   Hi there, I'm @Juan Michael 👋  🤖 🚀
  - Graduated in Systems Analysis and Development, passionate about technology, innovation, experimenting in projects, open source tools, proactive and in search of new knowledge for new specializations.
-Currently working with I.T Infraestructure at Zetrasoft, interested and improving knowledge in the world of Cloud Computing, Information Security and tools of the Devops Culture.
+Currently working with Cloud Infrastructure at Zetrasoft, interested and improving knowledge in the world of Cloud Computing, Information Security and tools of the Devops Culture.

 <div class="container">
 <img src="profile-img.jpg"height="225" width="830" style="border-radius:10%">